-- · Checks the SQL statement cache first for a match of the SQL statement that the user is executing - If the SQL statement matches an entry, executes the statement using the query memory structures in the SQL statement cache (User 2 in Figure 4-5) - · If the SQL statement does not match an entry, the database server checks if it qualifies for the cache. - For information about what qualifies an SQL statement for the cache, see SQL statement cache qualifying criteria. - If the SQL statement qualifies, inserts an entry into the cache for subsequent executions of the statement.
+- Checks the SQL statement cache first for a match of the SQL statement that the user is executing - If the SQL statement matches an entry, executes the statement using the query memory structures in the SQL statement cache (User 2 in Figure 4-6) - If the SQL statement does not match an entry, the database server checks if it qualifies for the cache. - For information about what qualifies an SQL statement for the cache, see the SET STATEMENT CACHE statement in the IBM Informix Guide to SQL: Syntax. - If the SQL statement qualifies, inserts an entry into the cache for subsequent executions of the statement.

-The following parameters affect whether or not the database server inserts the SQL statement into the cache (User 1 in Figure 4-5):
+The following parameters affect whether or not the database server inserts the SQL statement into the cache (User 1 in Figure 4-6):

-• STMT_CACHE_HITS specifies the number of times the statement executes with an entry in the cache (referred to as hit count).
-The database server inserts one of the following entries, depending on the hit count:
+- STMT_CACHE_HITS specifies the number of times the statement executes with an entry in the cache (referred to as hit count).
+The database server inserts one of the following entries, depending on the hit count: - If the value of STMT_CACHE_HITS is 0, inserts a fully cached entry, which contains the text of the SQL statement plus the query memory structures - If the value of STMT_CACHE_HITS is not 0 and the statement does not exist in the cache, inserts a key-only entry that contains the text of the SQL statement.
+Subsequent executions of the SQL statement increment the hit count.

-- If the value of STMT_CACHE_HITS is 0, inserts a fully cached entry, which contains the text of the SQL statement plus the query memory structures - If the value of STMT_CACHE_HITS is not 0 and the statement does not exist in the cache, inserts a key-only entry that contains the text of the SQL statement.
-Subsequent executions of the SQL statement increment the hit count. - If the value of STMT_CACHE_HITS is equal to the number of hits for a key-only entry, adds the query memory structures to make a fully cached entry. - STMT_CACHE_SIZE specifies the size of the SQL statement cache, and STMT_CACHE_NOLIMIT specifies whether or not to limit the memory of the cache to the value of STMT_CACHE_SIZE.
+- If the value of STMT_CACHE_HITS is equal to the number of hits for a key-only entry, adds the query memory structures to make a fully cached entry. - STMT_CACHE_SIZE specifies the size of the SQL statement cache, and STMT_CACHE_NOLIMIT specifies whether or not to limit the memory of the cache to the value of STMT_CACHE_SIZE.
 If you do not specify the STMT_CACHE_SIZE parameter, it defaults to 524288 (512 1024) bytes.